GiorgosGr1990/Comparative-Analysis-of-Investment-Portfolios/README.md

 ---
+## 📌 Conclusion

+This project demonstrates how **portfolio construction impacts the risk/return trade-off**.

+While simplified, it highlights my ability to combine **Python (analysis), SQL (storage), and Power BI (visualization)** into an end-to-end workflow that answers a clear business question: _How do different strategies perform in terms of growth vs downside risk?_

+* * *
 ## 📬 Contact
 - Email: [giorgos.grigoriou@yahoo.gr]
 - I’m excited to apply my skills to real-world challenges—let’s talk about how I can support your team!